Koldenblue/readme-generator/README.md

 6. <a href="#test">Tests</a>
 7. <a href="#questions">Issues and Questions</a>
 <br><h3 id='description'>Description</h3>
-adsf
+A short program that quickly generates a readme based upon user input and a pre-defined template.

 <h3 id='installation'>Installation
-asdf
+Make sure that node.js is installed first.
+In the terminal, run "npm install" to install dependencies - in this case, inquirer.

 <h3 id='usage'>Usage
-fads
+In the terminal, enter "node index.js" to run the program.

 <h3 id='contributions'>Contributions
-afsd
+Contact the author through GitHub or email with suggestions and comments.

 <h3 id='license'>License
 This project is licensed under the MIT License.

 <h3 id='test'>Tests
+After running the program, there is an option to create a test readme named "dev-test-readme.md", rather than "README.md".
+This can be useful if you don't want to overwrite your current README.md file.

 <h3 id='questions'>Issues and Questions
-Issues and questions can be directed to .
-The author's GitHub profile may be found at https://github.com/.
+Issues and questions can be emailed to 'kmillergit' at the domain 'outlook.com'.
+The author's GitHub profile may be found at https://github.com/Koldenblue.